divyanshu-rawat/Open-Source-Web-Tools/Npm & Bower/Node.js Module Usage.md

 ```

 The Express folder has its own node_modules folder that contains each of those dependencies.

 How do you keep track of all these dependencies with your version control?
 The beauty of npm and package.json is that you can exclude the node_modules folder in your app from version control.

 When other developers obtain your code, all they have to do is run npm install.
 All the dependencies of your app are installed and they're ready to go!

 If you want to use Bluebird for promises in your Express app, type npm install bluebird --save.
 Your package.json file now looks something like this:

-javascript "dependencies": { "bluebird": "^3.4.1", "express": "^4.14.0" } If you want to use a module like Gulp that helps with development, but is not to be deployed as part of your build, you'd type npm install gulp --save-dev.
+If you want to use a module like Gulp that helps with development, but is not to be deployed as part of your build, you'd type npm install gulp --save-dev.

 Now you have another block in your package.json file that is called devDependencies.
 This is how you would add development tools like Karma to your app.

 ```javascript
  "dependencies": {